marattm/terraform-linode-base-project/README.md

             └── secrets.tfvars
     ```

-    NB:
-      - The `module` dir is only to help for the development part of those modules.
-      - The `tf-envs` dir contains the secrets variables separated by env.
+    NB: The `modules` dir is only to help for the development part of those modules.
+The `tf-envs` dir contains the secrets variables separated by env.
 Those are not versioned.

-- Then update the `dev/maint.tf` modules sources:
+- Then update the `maint.tf` modules sources:

     ```hcl
     module "webserver" {